 In the attribution report, you’ll see four subreports:

-- Time to conversion: This report shows how many days it takes for visitors to reach a goal or buy a product on your website, counting from the first session within the lookback window.
+- Time to conversion: This report shows how many days it takes for visitors to reach a goal or buy a product on your site, counting from the first session within the lookback window.

 To view the report, follow these steps: